You are here

-The purpose of the Academic Research Enhancement Award (AREA) program is to stimulate research in educational institutions that provide baccalaureate or advanced degrees for a significant number of the nation's research scientists, but that have not been major recipients of NIH support.
-AREA grants are intended to support small-scale health-related research projects proposed by faculty members of eligible domestic institutions.
+The NIH Research Enhancement Award (R15) program supports small-scale research projects at educational institutions that provide baccalaureate or advanced degrees for a significant number of the nation’s research scientists but that have not been major recipients of NIH support.
+The goals of the R15 are to support meritorious research, expose students to research, and strengthen the institution’s research environment.

 Exploratory/Developmental Research Grant Program (R21)

 The Exploratory/Developmental Grant (R21) program is intended to encourage exploratory and developmental research projects by providing support for the early and conceptual stages of these projects.
 These studies may involve considerable risk but may lead to a breakthrough in a particular area or to the development of novel techniques, agents, methodologies, models, or applications that could have a major impact on a field of biomedical, behavioral, or clinical research.

 Early Career Research (ECR) Award (R21)